Academic Year 2020-21 Information

 Visit our class schedule to explore and find your upcoming classes, which will be offered in one of the following course delivery modes:

-Online: Classes are taught online via Canvas or another online learning management system (LMS).
+Online: Classes are taught online via Canvas (what is Canvas?) or another online learning management system (LMS).
 There are no required meeting times, and classes are available for engagement at any time via the LMS used.
 Students have the most flexibility but must meet due dates as outlined by the instructor, and you will be engaging with the content for a number of hours each week.
 There is an expectation that you log in to the LMS on the date that the class starts (similar to showing up to class).

 Virtual: Classes are taught online via Canvas or another online learning management system (LMS) with regularly scheduled virtual meeting times using a web conferencing tool such as Zoom.
 Students are expected to meet virtually online as well as engage with other online content weekly.
 There is an expectation that you log in to the LMS on the date that the class starts (similar to showing up to class).